 4 investment options

-Qualified advisers at Imperial & Legal have been working with Caribbean citizenship by investment programs for years.
-We are happy to assist you and your family in getting a second passport.
+Our qualified professionals have been successfully working with Caribbean investment immigration programmes for many years.
+Our specialists are ready to assist high net worth individuals and their families in obtaining a second passport.

-The whole process of obtaining a second passport can be divided into 5 stages.
+The process for an investor to obtain a Caribbean passport can be divided into 5 stages.

 1